 When flying to Jasper, you’ll arrive at Edmonton (YEG), which is located 304 km from the city centre.

 VIA Rail Canada is the only carrier operating train routes to Jasper.
 The train journey from Jasper to Saskatoon takes 10h 00m and costs around S$ 91 for a one-way ticket.
-When coming by train from Vancouver, expect to pay about S$ 229 for a 26h 50m trip.
+When coming by train from Winnipeg, expect to pay about S$ 192 for a 24h 20m trip.
 The train station in Jasper is called Jasper, and is located 0.4 km from the city centre.

-Several bus lines operate bus routes to Jasper, including Rider Express, Red Arrow and Cold Shot.
-From Calgary, the bus ride to Jasper takes 274 km and will cost you around S$ 76.
-From Saskatoon, the ticket costs about S$ 191 for a journey of 676 km.
+Several bus lines operate bus routes to Jasper, including Rider Express, Cold Shot and Red Arrow.
+From Calgary, the bus ride to Jasper takes 274 km and will cost you around S$ 70.
+From Fort McMurray, the ticket costs about S$ 20 for a journey of 475 km.

 If you’re on a budget, well-reviewed accommodations include The Crimson Jasper and Athabasca Hotel.

-Expect to pay S$ 1.96 per litre in Jasper (average price from the past 30 days).
-Depending on the size of your car hire, filling up the tank will cost between S$ 23.41 and S$ 31.21.
-Intermediate (Class Intermediate SUV or similar) is the most popular car type to hire in Jasper, while also 36% cheaper than other types, on average.
+Expect to pay S$ 1.87 per litre in Jasper (average price from the past 30 days).
+Depending on the size of your car hire, filling up the tank will cost between S$ 22.38 and S$ 29.83.